Batch processing involves users submitting jobs to a scheduler

 The batch scheduler used in CCR is the SLURM Workload Manager.

 It is possible to run an interactive job.
 This job is still a batch job and must wait for the scheduler to assign nodes.
-Once the nodes are available the job logins into the first node.
+Once the nodes are available the job logs into the first node.
 Note that when you type 'exit' your job will end and you'll be put back on the front end.

 Submit an interactive job where 1 node with 8 cores is requested